How to Bypass Cloudflare in 2024: The 9 Best Methods

 Checking your browser before accessing XXXXXXXX.com

-Does that ring a bell?
-If you're reading this article, you couldn't bypass Cloudflare waiting room and run into this:
+If you see these messages, it means you couldn't bypass the Cloudflare waiting room and ran into this:

 Click to open the image in full screen

 Also known as the Cloudflare JavaScript challenge or the Cloudflare I Am Under Attack page, this is Cloudflare's principal protection.
-If you want to bypass Cloudflare, you need to skip Cloudflare waiting room.
+To bypass Cloudflare, you need to skip the Cloudflare waiting room.

-When you visit a Cloudflare-protected site in your browser, you'll first need to wait a few seconds in the Cloudflare waiting room.
-But what is the point of the waiting room?
+When you visit a Cloudflare-protected site in your browser, you must first wait a few seconds in the Cloudflare waiting room.
 During that time, your browser solves challenges to prove you're not a robot.
 If you're labeled as a bot, you'll be given an "Access Denied" error.
-Otherwise, you'll get automatically redirected to the actual web page.
+Otherwise, you'll be automatically redirected to the web page.

 You'll be placed in the waiting room for a few seconds.
-The exact time depends on the target's security level and how your scraper does on the tests.
-For highly protected sites, this process could take five or ten seconds.
+The exact time depends on the target's security level and how your scraper handles the tests.
+For highly protected sites, this process could take up to ten seconds.

 Ideally, you can bypass Cloudflare's waiting room by solving the JavaScript challenges and proving you're human.

-A viable approach, however, is analyzing Cloudflare's JavaScript challenge to understand the algorithm responsible for generating the challenge and validating the response.
-This way, you can reverse-engineer the script.ย
+Another approach is analyzing Cloudflare's JavaScript challenge to understand the algorithm responsible for generating the challenge and validating the response.
+This way, you can reverse-engineer the script.

 What Is the Purpose of Bypassing Cloudflare's Waiting Room?

 The purpose of bypassing the Cloudflare waiting room is to gain access to onsite data.
-Every request to a Cloudflare-protected URL encounters the waiting room and must solve the challenges to get redirected to the actual website.
+Every request to a Cloudflare-protected URL encounters the waiting room, where it undergoes challenges in order to get redirected to the actual website.
 Your web scraper has to go through the same process.

-For this example, we're going to reverse engineer the Cloudflare waiting room page as it appears on AW LAB.
+For this example, we will reverse-engineer the Cloudflare waiting room page as it appears on G2.
 Feel free to click the link and follow along!

-First things first, open up the developer tools in your browser and navigate to the 'Network' tab.
-Then, we'll leave them open and browse the AW LAB site.
+Open up the developer tools in your browser and navigate to the "Network" tab.
+Then, leave them open and browse the G2 site.

-After we are redirected from the challenge page to the actual site, we'll notice the following crucial requests (in chronological order):
+After you're redirected from the challenge page to the actual site, you'll notice the following crucial requests (in chronological order):

 Example